-A minimum standard device suitable for most courses can:
+A minimum standard device can:

 - use a system such as Windows 7 or later, Mac OS X 10.10 or above - run a modern browser (e.g. Internet Explorer 11.0, current versions of Firefox, Safari or Chrome) - run Java - run programs to create documents, spreadsheets and presentations - enable the use of a web camera and headset.